AhmedAlfahdi/Mech.Eng.Hub/README.md

 2. [Fxsolver](https://www.fxsolver.com/) - Huge library of equations and formulas covering all felids of science and engineering.
 3. [Desmos](https://www.desmos.com/) - Online graphing calculator.
 4. [NumPad](https://numpad.io/) - Online calculator with units and constants.

-### Standalone

-1. [Smath](https://smath.com/en-UShttps://smath.com/en-US) - Unit aware textbook like calculator with support of both numerical and symbolic calculations using Maxima engine.
-2. []

 ## Recommended books for Mechanical Engineering [↫](#table-of-contents) [^3]
 [^3]: use [Library Genesis](#online-resources-%E2%86%ABtable-of-contents) to download the books.